Skip to content

 filepath.parent.mkdir(parents=True, exist_ok=True)

-# Apply pretty display if requested
+# Write pretty display (strips _level)

-df_to_export.to_excel(filepath, index=False)
+pretty_df.to_excel(filepath, index=False)

 return str(filepath.absolute())